 When I played it the first time for my wife, within 30 seconds of the first track starting, she said ‘I don’t understand, it’s so small, but it sounds so good!’.

-The bass is slightly kicked up around 60Hz, which the sound needed.
-By doing this the sound is full bodied and you don’t feel like you’re missing too much in the bass.
+The bass is slightly kicked up around 60Hz.
+By doing this the sound is full bodied and you don’t feel like you’re missing too much in the low bass region.

 Timing and punch are excellent and vocal clarity is it’s strong suit.
 It really does let you ‘see’ into a recording and it’s just very enjoyable to listen to.